 - Check credit report regularly

 We’re here to help those through every part of their journey.
 Find our property tools here in one place.

-Alternatively, check out our YouTube channel for more tips and advice from Phil Spencer.
+Alternatively, subscribe to our newsletter for more tips and advice from Phil Spencer.